ryanq47/WhisperNet/GUI/refactor_notes.md

           - Works, need to build out listenres

         >> Here <<
+      - [X] Action logger done/works fine for now.
+          - [ ] Log items where needed/as you come accross them, both with this and regualr logging

       - [ ] Figure out how to handle data sent to listener. (needs to get to server somehow)
         - Currently, items are in the "client" class.
 These classes need to be managed in a singleton within the listener itself.
 Additioanlly, there needs to be logic to retreive data from these client classes, and forward to the server.